 Avista Corp. is affected by fluctuating interest rates related to a portion of its existing debt, and future borrowing requirements.
-Avista Corp. hedges a portion of its interest rate risk with financial derivative instruments.
-These financial derivative instruments are considered economic hedges against fluctuations in future cash flows associated with anticipated debt issuances.
+Avista Corp. hedges a portion of its interest rate risk with financial derivative instruments, which may include interest rate swap derivatives and U.S. Treasury lock agreements.
+These interest rate swap derivatives and U.S Treasury lock agreements are considered economic hedges against fluctuations in future cash flows associated with anticipated debt issuances.